Inklingo

 adjectiveB1general

-This is the plural form of 'artificial' and is used when referring to multiple man-made items that are not natural, such as artificial flowers or sweeteners.
+This is the plural form of 'artificial' and is used when referring to multiple man-made or non-natural items.

 A close-up illustration of a vase holding several colorful, obviously plastic flowers that are perfectly formed and unnaturally smooth.